Pints, Pounds, & Pâté

 The oldest golf course in the world, the sport was invented here in St Andrews in the 15th century, though it was banned by the King for many years, for fear that men were wasting time on golf when they should be practicing archery.

 Once they were allowed to play again, the game slowly evolved here, with a number of clubs having "play privileges" on the course, in addition to it being open to the public.
-The most well-known club is The Royal and Ancient Golf Club of St Andrews.
+The most well-known club is The Royal and Ancient Golf Club of St Andrews (founded in 1754).

 Tips for visiting The Old Course at St Andrews